-1. Educate and Develop Future Leaders: The college shall provide current, rigorous, and relevant professional military education (PME) programs supporting the Navy's Professional Military Education Continuum.
-These PME programs must meet the standards required in law and policy and be accessible to the maximum number of qualified U.S. officers and Navy enlisted personnel, civilian employees of the U.S. Government, and international senior enlisted leaders and officers.
+Educate and Develop Future Leaders: The college shall provide current, rigorous, and relevant professional military education (PME) programs supporting the Navy's Professional Military Education Continuum.
+These PME programs must meet the standards required in law and policy and be accessible to the maximum number of qualified U.S. officers and Navy enlisted personnel, civilian employees of the U.S. Government, and international Senior Enlisted Leaders and Officers.
 The education should foster an active and growing community linked by PME including leadership with professional ethics that furthers global maritime security.
 The desired effect is a career continuum of PME, including leadership development and professional ethics, which produces a group of leaders of character.
 These leaders have trust and confidence in each other and are operationally and strategically minded, critical thinkers, proficient in joint matters, and skilled naval and joint warfighters prepared to meet the operational level of war (OLW) and strategic challenges of today and tomorrow.

-- 2. Help to define the future Navy and its roles and missions: Naval War College conducts research, analysis, and gaming to support the requirements of the Secretary of the Navy, the CNO, the combatant commanders, the Navy component commanders, the Navy's numbered fleet commanders, other Navy and Marine Corps commanders, the U.S. intelligence community, and other departments and agencies of the U.S. Government. - 3.
-Support Combat Readiness: Naval War College conducts operational level of war education, leadership and professional ethics training, education, and assessment activities to support the ability of the Navy's joint force maritime component commanders and Navy component commanders to function effectively as operational commanders.
-This effort includes supporting the needs of joint force commanders, Navy component commanders, and the Navy's numbered fleet commanders for including operational planning, analysis, assessment, and war gaming to respond to emerging operational requirements. - 4.
-Strengthen Global Maritime Partnerships: Naval War College brings together flag, senior and intermediate level naval leaders from other countries to develop them for high command in their navies; promote an open exchange of views between international security professionals which encourages friendship and cooperation and builds trust and confidence; and study operational planning methods and common maritime security challenges.
-Naval War College shall develop research and gaming collaboration with its sister institutions in other navies and work to improve the general level of maritime research and analysis. - 5.
-Promote ethics and leadership throughout the force: Leader Development rests on the twin prongs of competence and character.
+- 2. Help to define the future Navy and its roles and missions: Naval War College conducts research, analysis, and gaming to support the requirements of the Secretary of the Navy, the Chief of Naval Operations, the Combatant Commanders, the Navy Component Commanders, the Navy's numbered Fleet Commanders, other Navy and Marine Corps Commanders, the U.S. intelligence community, and other departments and agencies of the U.S. Government. - 3.
+Support Combat Readiness: Naval War College conducts operational level of war education, leadership and professional ethics education and training, and assessment activities to support the ability of the Navy's joint force maritime component commanders and Navy component commanders to function effectively as operational commanders.
+This effort includes supporting the needs of Joint Force Commanders, Navy Component Commanders, and the Navy's numbered Fleet Commanders for including operational planning, analysis, assessment, and war gaming to respond to emerging operational requirements. - 4.
+Strengthen Global Maritime Partnerships: Naval War College brings together Flag, senior and intermediate level naval leaders from other countries to develop them for high command in their Navies; promote an open exchange of views between international security professionals which encourages friendship and cooperation and builds trust and confidence; and study operational planning methods and common maritime security challenges.
+Naval War College shall develop research and gaming collaboration with its sister institutions in other Navies and work to improve the general level of maritime research and analysis.

+5. Promote ethics and leadership throughout the Force: Leader Development rests on the twin prongs of competence and character.
 Effective Navy leaders work from a foundation of humility, embracing our core values of honor, courage, and commitment.
 Behaving with integrity, accountability, initiative, and toughness, leaders commit to improving the character of themselves and their teams.
-As the CNO's Executive Agent for leadership and ethics, Naval War College helps the Navy to strengthen the ability of its leaders to always behave consistently with our core values, throughout their careers.
+As the Chief of Naval Operation's Executive Agent for leadership and ethics, Naval War College helps the Navy to strengthen the ability of its leaders to always behave consistently with our core values, throughout their careers.